ersanchez/notes/git-without-github.md

 1. You have a directory on either computer that is not _yet_ a git repository that you want to start tracking using git and then clone in either direction

 ## Some Things to Know

+* A directory (folder) is not a repository until you initialize it with `git`
+* You can't just start syncing a repository back-and-forth between your server and your laptop - you must first export that existing repository into what is called a _bare_ repository